 Kirkland: With a combination of sidewalks and dedicated recreation paths available for jogging, the Kirkland waterfront offers green space, beach areas, playgrounds, boutiques, coffee shops and restrooms.
 Start at the waterfront promenade on Kirkland Way or Houghton Beach Park (there’s a playground right at the park).

 Langus Riverfront Park, Everett: A three-mile, riverfront paved trail heads south from the park, which has parking, picnic tables and restrooms available.
 Although there’s no playground, there are plenty of grassy areas for active toddlers to run around and watch waterfowl and shorebirds.
 Combine with a trip to the Imagine Children’s Museum in Everett.

 Blyth Park, Bothell: This charming park is at the meeting point of the Burke-Gilman and Sammamish River trails.
 Run as far as you wish in either direction, then return for playtime on the toddler-friendly equipment and “tire mountain” climbing structure, and partake of a picnic among the pines.
 Lots of parking, picnic tables and restrooms.

 *For a south Sound version of this story, click here.

 Michelle Richards Peters, a Seattle-based freelance editor/writer, has a double jogger, which she was just breaking in when this article was first published in March 2009.

-This article and its resources have been updated in May 2013.
+This article and its resources have been updated several times.